-A passive type heatsink is used on the X11SSH-F.
+An active type heatsink is used on the X11SAE.

-Note: Do not apply any thermal grease to the heatsink or the CPU die; the required amount has already been applied.
+Note: You should apply thermal grease to the heatsink if it has not already been pre-applied.

 - 1. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the heatsink retention mechanism. - 2.
 Screw in two diagonal screws (i.e. the #1 and the #2 screws) until they are just snug.
-Do not fully tighten the screws or you may damage the CPU.

-3. Add the two remaining screws then finish the installation by fully tightening all four screws (be careful not to overtighten).
+Do not fully tighten the screws or you may damage the CPU. - 3.
+Add the two remaining screws then finish the installation by fully tightening all four screws (be careful not to overtighten).